This article was last updated on January 21

 Here are the key things to consider when it comes to choosing a good Business Savings Account:

 2. No fees.
 Always.
 If an online savings account is charging you account maintenance or other similar fees, move on.
-Capital One and all the other reputable providers like Citibank, Chase and American express are good in this aspect than they don’t charge any fees for depositing or withdrawing funds.
+All reputable providers like Citibank, Chase and American express are good in this aspect than they don’t charge any fees for depositing or withdrawing funds.
 Make sure that you can also get (for free) separate/unique ID access for other people in your business.
 Having a separate Login PIN and Customer Number – allows added flexibility, security, and accountability.

 3. Ease of use.
 You can demo/see most of the reputable on-line banking user interfaces via their websites.
 See what you like and feel comfortable using.
-Capital One has a very simple and easy to use interface and moving funds from and to your existing bank account is very straightforward.
-You can also provide your Capital One bank details to vendors and customers so that funds paid are deposited directly into your savings account and hence earn interest immediately.
+Generally the UI should have a very simple and easy to use interface and moving funds from and to your existing bank account is very straightforward.
+You should also be able to provide your bank details to vendors and customers so that funds paid are deposited directly into your savings account and hence earn interest immediately.
 You should be able to sign-up online for business savings accounts and all you need to do then is fax in few required documents like state incorporation documents (when your company is setup) to show your company is in good standing.
 If the bank starts asking for too much confidential information – like tax returns etc, then be a little but wary.
 All they need the documents are to validate your company’s legitimacy and proof of good standing.
 They are not giving you a loan (in fact by depositing money, you are giving them a loan) so should not require onerous amounts of documentation.

 4. Promotions and Sign-up Bonus.
 With banks trying to sign-up new business customers all the time, you can invariably get a sign-up bonus when joining.
 Normally around quarterly tax time and year end is when I have seen the most promotions.
 These deals may be advertised, but if not just call up the bank and ask them what they can do for you.
 You would be surprised at what them may offer – particularly if you can show them a competitor offer.
 However like teaser rates, do not let promotional or sign-up bonus’ solely drive your account choice.
 Consider all the factors.